Princeton, Nebraska: History

 Princeton was founded in 1886.
 It was likely named after Princeton, New Jersey.

 A post office was established in Princeton in 1886, and remained in operation until it was discontinued in 1959.

-Pat Rileys father was born here.Leon Francis Riley Sr.
+Leon Riley, a baseball player and manager and father of National Basketball Association player, head coach and manager Pat Riley, was born here.
 During a playing career that stretched from 1927 to 1942 and 1944 to 1949, Riley appeared in 2,267 minor league games for 21 different teams, with a brief trial with the 1944 Philadelphia Phillies during the World War II manpower shortage.
-He was the father of Lee and Pat Riley.